treeverse/lakeFS/design/k8s-job-hook.md

 ## Goals

 - Enable hooks that trigger execution of some behavior directly by the lakeFS server using Kubernetes
-- Condition pre-commit and pre-merge with successful execution
 - Enable non-blocking execution for post-merge and post-merge
+- Support successful job completion as condition for the commit and merge operations

 ## Non Goals